Executive Functioning Skills Checklist

 What are executive functioning skills?

-Executive functioning skills are a set of cognitive processes that enable individuals to plan, organize, and complete tasks effectively.
-These skills are essential for managing daily life, academic success, and overall well-being.
-They include abilities such as memory, attention, flexibility, and self-control, which allow us to set goals, make decisions, and adapt to changing situations.
+Executive functioning skills are a set of high-order cognitive processes that enable individuals to plan, organize, and complete daily tasks effectively.
+These skills involve expending mental energy and are essential for professional or academic success and managing daily life.
+EFs are the cognitive abilities that facilitate goal setting, decision making, and adaptability.

-Memory, specifically working memory, is crucial for holding and manipulating information over short periods.
-A child with good memory quickly finds mental math solutions.
-It allows children to remember multi-step directions, organize their thoughts, and apply learned concepts to new situations.
-For example, when solving a math problem, a child uses working memory to hold the numbers in mind while performing calculations.
+Working memory is crucial for holding, recalling and manipulating information over short periods.
+It allows people to remember multi step directions, organize thoughts, and apply learned concepts to new situations.

 Emotion regulation